-- Use dramatic play, song and movement to re-enact things from daily life.
-You might play at being doctors, mothers, fathers, shopkeepers, firefighters – whatever interests your child.
-You might be amazed at how your child sees the people and events that are part of your daily life.
+- Use dramatic play, song and movement to act out things from daily life.
+It could be doctors, mothers, fathers, shopkeepers, firefighters – whatever your child likes.
+You might be amazed by how your child sees the people and events in your life.

 - Take a saucepan, a saucepan lid and a wooden spoon – your child has got a drum kit.

 - Nothing appeals to a preschooler like animals.
-Your child might enjoy moving like animals and making animal sounds for accompaniment.
+Your child might enjoy moving like animals and making animal sounds.

 - Put on a favourite CD – yours or your child’s.
-Start dancing together, and see how many moves you can come up.
-It’s not only fun, it’s good exercise too.
+Start dancing together, and see how many moves you can come up with.
+It’s not only fun – it’s good exercise too.

-- Play the instruments loudly (like an elephant), then softly (like a cat), quickly (like a mouse), and slowly (like a tortoise).
-Encourage your child to imitate the way you played the instruments.
+Lay the instruments on the floor and play them loudly (like an elephant), softly (like a cat), quickly (like a mouse), and slowly (like a tortoise).
+Encourage your child to copy the way you played the instruments.

-- Let your preschooler experiment with playing instruments loudly, softly, fast, slow, quickly and slowly.
-Make up stories that these sounds could represent.
+Let your preschooler experiment with playing instruments loudly, softly, quickly and slowly.
+Make up stories to go with the sounds.

-It’s good to include some ‘art appreciation’ in your child’s life - whether it’s music, sculpting or pictures.
-You and your child can talk about what your child likes and favourite artworks.
-Why not visit an art gallery together, and talk about what you see?
+It’s good to include some ‘art appreciation’ in your child’s life.
+Whether it’s music, drama or pictures, you can encourage your child to talk about what she likes and which is her favourite part.
+Why not visit a local art gallery or exhibition together and talk about what you see?